r-spacex/SpaceX-API/README.md

 ## FAQ's
 * If you have any questions or corrections, please open an issue and we'll get it merged ASAP
-* All data and photos are property of Space Exploration Technologies Corporation (SpaceX)
-* I am not affiliated with SpaceX in any way, shape, form, or fashion.
-Just a fun side project for me
 * For any other questions or concerns, just shoot me an email